-Each Hoopers Title Award comes with a beautiful A4 personalised certificate to mark your achievement.
+Each Hoopers Title Award comes with a beautiful A5 certificate to mark your achievement.
 This will be posted to you and you can choose to contribute towards P&P. You can upgrade your award and add a stunning 6″ rosette to compliment your certificate too.
 The cost for the deluxe award is just £5 including your dog’s certificate, rosette and P&P.

 How do we earn points?